Clan Montgomery Society

 Montgomery DNA Project

 The Montgomery Surname Project at Family Tree DNA has experienced an encouraging growth spurt and is rapidly beginning to reflect strong participation by CMSI members.
-The Group Administrator for this project and the person who got it all started is J. Mark Montgomery, CMS 607.
+The Group Administrator for this project and the person who got it all started is J. Mark Montgomery, CMSI# 607.
 As this DNA database grows, the chances of finding a matching test result increases, so all males with the Montgomery surname are encouraged to participate.
 This database can be a very valuable tool in confirming or disproving the "paper trail" lineages in our current genealogy database as well as perhaps finding "cousins" who are not members of CMSI (yet.)

 For those who may be interested in participating in this project but aren't sure how to get started, here are the steps to join the Montgomery Surname DNA Project and order your DNA testing kit at a discount (only $99 for the 12-marker test for project participants.
 For greater accuracy in DNA matching, 25- and 37-marker tests are also available.
 However, the 12 marker test can be upgraded at a later time if needed without having to submit another DNA sample):

-5. Fill out the DNA Kit order form.
+2. Fill out the DNA Kit order form.
 Note that credit cards are used for payment.
 Click "Continue" to submit your order.

-6. Your DNA kit will be shipped within a day or two, including instructions on how to collect your samples.
+3. Your DNA kit will be shipped within a day or two, including instructions on how to collect your samples.
 Collect the samples and return to Family Tree DNA in the prepaid envelope.
 Be sure to return the signed Release Form that comes with your test kit.
 Without a signed Release Form, your DNA results will not be included in searches for DNA matches outside of the Montgomery Surname Project.
-If you did not receive a blank Release Form, you can print one from www.familytreedna.com/release.html.
+If you did not receive a blank Release Form, you can print one from http://www.familytreedna.com/forms/FTDNA-release-form.pdf.

-8. Your results should arrive by email about 12 weeks after your sample is received by the test lab.
+5. Your results should arrive by email about 12 weeks after your sample is received by the test lab.
 You will receive a printed certificate about 4 weeks after you receive the results by email.

 This is an exciting project that should provide us with some important results.
 If you have been "sitting on the fence", I hope this will convince you to jump off and join in the fun.